 Common forms of email fraud include the following:

-As was previously mentioned, banks operate under federal regulations which require them to make deposited funds available to a customer within a specific amount of time.
+As was previously mentioned, banks operate under federal regulations that require them to make deposited funds available to a customer within a specific amount of time.
 If banks do not detect a problem with the check during that time, they will make the funds available to the customer.
-A bank teller may sincerely believe that as the funds are available in the account, the check was good.
+A bank teller may sincerely believe that as the funds are available in the account as, by all appearances the check was good.

 Faced with the prospect of having to explain their violation of federal banking laws, particularly in cases where the checks ultimately are honored, banks have opted to follow the law and put a risk of loss on the person who deposits the check.
 The banks defend this practice, noting that the person who is in the best position to know if a particular transaction is suspect, or that a particular check may be forged, is the customer.